pedroafleite/trace-elements-apatite-magnetite/README.md

 - Biplots (for PCA)
 - Design of petrological diagrams

 Most of the code is interchangeable between apatite and magnetite trace element data.
-Magnetite trace element analysis will be published further on.
+Magnetite trace element analysis will be published later on.